abkafi1234/lowresnltk/README.md

 ﻿# LowResNLTK

-A low-resource Natural Language Processing toolkit for Bangla language.
+A low-resource Natural Language Processing toolkit.

 ## Quick Inference Without Training
 Pretrained model achived an F1 Score of 97% in all classes.